 One of the biggest benefits of a camping tent over a backpacking tent is that it's bigger, generally designed to be more durable, and gives campers more space to hang out during the day or night.
-The best camping tent should give campers more than just shelter: it should be your portable log cabin in the woods, your beachside cottage, your creek side home.
+The best camping tent should give campers more than just shelter: it should be your portable log cabin in the woods, your beachside cottage, your creekside home.
 It should suit your needs, from hanging out, reading, napping, sleeping, and escaping from wind, rain, sun, and bugs.

 Ceiling height can be very important in making camping tents livable for the whole family, allowing taller campers to stand up comfortably and reduce neck and back strain from a weekend of crouching.
+Wall pitch can also determine whether you're able to stand up only in the dead center of the tent, or if you can move about more or less freely without having to duck or crouch.

 If you'll be camping in warmer weather, ventilation is an important feature for when the noontime sun slips overhead and the greenhouse tent effect is in full force.
 Large windows, more mesh, and big doors help, as do specially designed vents.
-The trade-off lies in storm resistance: more mesh, more vents, more windows mean more holes and gaps for precipitation and wind to find its way in.
+The trade-off lies in storm resistance: more mesh, more vents, more windows means more holes and gaps for precipitation and wind to find their way in.

 Ease of Setup

 It's the weekend, end of a long week.
 You've been excited since Monday to get out of town and pitch a tent by a babbling brook.
 Friday rolls around, and it turns out everyone else in town had the same idea.
-Traffic is awful, plus you forgot to buy propane so that means yet another detour through the crowded city streets.
+Traffic is awful, plus you forgot to buy propane so that means yet another detour through crowded city streets.

 Finally, you arrive at your favorite campsite.
 It's 9pm and pretty dark.
 Your headlamps are buried and you're hungry.
 One person is getting the stove set up so you can have dinner in the next hour, you hope.
 That leaves one person for the tent setup.